 For most of the 20th and 21st century, white has been emphasized.
 White has been put on a pedestal and widely distributed, from white sugar to white/clear oils to white flour.
-While white foods have been in the spotlight, it’s actually the foods of color we should embrace in order to thrive.
+While white foods have been in the spotlight, it may be the foods of color we should now embrace in order to thrive.

 A diversity of yellow fruits and vegetables, brown chocolate and nuts, black beans and seeds, and red meat and seafood, for example, gives us the variety that makes for a healthful system.

 We’ve displaced the richness and depth of colors in food by focusing on the whites.
 Some have said that white is right, when it comes to eggs, for example.
 That’s all wrong.
 It’s the yellow in the middle that’s most full of sustenance.